White Paradise (2022 film): Filming

 Filming took place in the Hautes-Alpes and in the Alpes-de-Haute-Provence in France.
 Principal photography started in March 2020, but it had to be interrupted on 16 March 2020 due to the COVID-19 pandemic.
 Filming resumed on 11 January 2021 and wrapped on 12 February 2021.

 Release

-The film made its world premiere in official competition at the Angoulême Film Festival on 24 August 2022.
-Ad Vitam Distribution released the film theatrically in France on 4 January 2023.
+The film made its world premiere in official competition at the Angoulême Francophone Film Festival on 24 August 2022.
+It had a limited theatrical release in France by Ad Vitam on 4 January 2023.

 Reception

 Critical response

-AlloCiné, a French cinema website, gave the film an average rating of 3.6/5, based on a survey of 20 French reviews.
+AlloCiné, a French cinema website, gave the film an average rating of 3.5/5, based on a survey of 21 French reviews.

 Box office

 In France, White Paradise was released to 120 theaters, where it debuted at number fifteenth at the box office, selling 38,064 tickets.
+The film sold a total of 81,678 tickets after 8 weeks in French theaters.